zhaoyuankui/client/doc/installing.rst

 This will make `msiexec` exit with error `ERROR_SUCCESS_REBOOT_REQUIRED` (3010).
 If your deployment tooling interprets this as an actual error and you want to avoid that, you may want to set the `DO_NOT_SCHEDULE_REBOOT` instead::
   msiexec /i ownCloud-x.y.z.msi DO_NOT_SCHEDULE_REBOOT="1"

+  `ǸOTE:` If you need to set this for installation you most probably want to set it for upgrades and uninstallations too.

 Installation Wizard
 -------------------